k2d222/twwe/README.md

 Teeworlds / DDraceNetwork map editor.
 Online and collaborative, just like the game.

-A demo server is hosted at [tw.thissma.fr](https://tw.thissma.fr).
-A DDNet server is hosted with the name `twwe -- tw.thissma.fr` (ip: `82.64.235.33:8303`).
+The editor is available at [tw.thissma.fr](https://tw.thissma.fr). ~~A DDNet server is hosted with the name `twwe -- tw.thissma.fr` to test the maps on that website with auto-reload~~ (currently unavailable).

+Alternatively, download TWWE desktop app from the [releases page](https://github.com/k2d222/twwe/releases).

-## Development Status (Oct.
-2023)
+## Development Status (Feb.
+2025)

-The app is now mostly compatible with ddnet editor.
+**2025 update**: The app is now mostly compatible with ddnet editor.
+Developpment has now stopped, but the software is close to complete and stable.
+I will keep maintaining the website and fix bugs.
+Most likely no new features will be added.
-Bugs are expected.
-It is advised to save regularly and if a bug happens, log out and back in to roll back to the previous save.
-Maps corruptions are unlikely to happen though thanks to @patiga's [twmap library](https://gitlab.com/Patiga/twmap).

 ### DDNet Compatibility